Dehvi/dehvi.github.io/_posts/2023-05-18-Scrapy-tutorial-item-pipeline.md

 title: Scrapy tutorial 3 Item-Pipeline - Using the pipelines to clean, validate and store the data.
 ---

+Using Item-Pipeline to process the scraped data by cleaning, validating and storing.
+Showing how to download images while scraping the data using the media pipeline.

+---

 # Introduction
 In this tutorial I will show how to use the Scrapy item pipeline to parse, clean, validate, checking for duplicates and storing in a database and downloading images from the webpage.
 Scrapy documentation about [item pipeline](https://docs.scrapy.org/en/latest/topics/item-pipeline.html).